zhtsu/Alice-00/README.md

 ```
 If you get some issues when you executing 'git submodule update'

-You may need to manually download third-party to 3rdparty/ through the links included in .gitmodules file.
+You may need to manually download the missing third-party libraries to 3rdparty/ through the links included in .gitmodules file.

 ### Build
 Double-click to run scripts/Build.bat